 Just because your aircraft can leave from many airports, the airport has to have specific facilities and trained staff to be allowed to fly pets from there safely and correctly, so only a few airports can accept pets on the flights.
 It tends to be the bigger airport: London Heathrow, London Gatwick, Manchester, Glasgow and Edinburgh accept pets regularly.

 Many of the bigger airports will accept pets for travel, but some of the smaller ones will not.
 To accept pets, there must a be a specifically trained animal handler present at check in to check your pet, the crate, the route and be qualified to look after the pets in the very best way.
 If there are no suitably qualified personnel, then your pets cannot leave from the origin airport or enter at the destination airport.

 Airlines operate several different aircraft types.
 The pets need to have a hold which can be pressurised, heated and can fit them in physically.
 Often, the trouble is not the hold size, but the size of the door into the hold and different aircrafts have different sized hold doors.
-For example, British Airways can fly pets to Los Angeles, but the type of aircraft they use can only fit a very small pet crate through the door.
+For example, one airline may fly pets to Los Angeles, but the type of aircraft they use can only fit a very small pet crate through the door.
 So, if you have a large dog, you wouldn’t be able to use this route for your pet.

 To answer this question, you need experience with flying pets.
 Private clients can book their own pets to fly with some airlines, but PetAir’s experience of arranging around 2,000 flights per year is invaluable.
 Which airline has the best facilities at the airport of check in?
 Which airline offers the most help at the airport of destination?
 Does the airline fly one pet per month or hundreds?
 For obvious reasons, we can’t just put our opinions here, but you are very welcome to call us for advice and information.